Magazine, Molecules

 Glucose glues proteins together and thus causes the formation of AGEs.

-However, if you accidentally put a drop of super glue on the piece of fabric, the fibres can no longer slide over each other.
-Instead, their elasticity is lost and they break.
-This is exactly what happens when we age, so the super glue glucose drips onto our proteins.
-The beautiful smooth skin becomes flabby and elastic blood vessels turn into steel tubes.
+However, if you accidentally put a drop of super glue on the piece of fabric, the fibers can no longer slide over each other.
+Instead, their elasticity is lost and they become rigid and brittle.
+This is exactly what happens when we age, i.e. the superglue drops glucose onto our proteins.
+The beautiful smooth skin becomes wrinkled and saggy, while elastic blood vessels turn into steel pipes.
 The consequences are wrinkles, arteriosclerosis and high blood pressure.

-The formula of ageing can be derived as follows: The more AGEs you have, the older you have become.
+The ageing formula can be derived as follows: The more AGEs you have, the older you have become.

-So what does carnosine have to do with it?
+What does carnosine have to do with AGEs?

 Carnosine MoleQlar

-The modern diet provides an inadequate daily intake of carnosine (only 50-250 mg, depending on the exact diet), whereas biological effects would require at least 500-3500 mg.
-Since carnosine is predominantly found in animal foods, there has been a call for animal-free alternatives.
+The modern diet provides an inadequate daily intake of carnosine (only 50-250 mg, depending on the exact diet), whereas at least 500-3500 mg would be required for biological effects.
+As carnosine is mainly found in animal foods, there have been calls for animal-free alternatives.

 Most carnosine sold today is in powder form.
 MoleQlar® Carnosine is naturally derived and has no animal origin.
 This makes the product vegan and vegetarian friendly.